To optimize cooling and MPG, go windows down for a bit and then turn on the AC

 However, cooling your car this way imposes an enormous fuel penalty – running the AC on higher fan speeds dramatically increases fuel consumption when a car is idling and traveling at slower speeds.
 This costs you extra money at the pump.
 If you want to avoid this cost and achieve almost as much cooling in your car, roll down your windows and leave your AC off for a few minutes, then roll your windows up and turn the AC on a lower setting.
 To maximize your savings, use a sunshade every time you park in the sun.

 Although these savings are modest, someone who takes frequent trips throughout the day and follows these tips could save close to a tank of gas each year.
-Additional benefits include breathing fresh air, reduced emissions and less time spent at the gas station each year.
-So remember the next time you get into your car on a hot day, roll your windows down for a few minutes and then turn on the AC, enjoy the fresh air and use a little less gas.
+Additional benefits include reduced emissions and less time spent at the gas station each year.
+So remember the next time you get into your car on a hot day, roll your windows down for a few minutes and then turn on the AC.

 When you get on the highway though, roll your windows up.
 It creates a safer and quieter cabin.
 If you are too warm, run your AC.
 At speeds above 68 mph, this may even save you money on gas by increasing your fuel efficiency (compared to putting your windows down and turning the AC off).